Preliminaries in Construction: What They Are, How to Price Them, and Why They Matter

 As construction projects become increasingly complex and technology-dependent, the importance of comprehensive preliminary planning only grows.
 The most successful construction organizations recognize that investments in proper site setup, management systems, and supporting infrastructure pay dividends throughout the project lifecycle.

-Whether you're working on a residential development or a billion-dollar infrastructure project, understanding and properly accounting for preliminaries is a non-negotiable part of professional construction management—one that can make the difference between project success and failure.
+Whether you're working on a residential development or a billion-dollar infrastructure project, understanding and properly accounting for preliminaries is a non-negotiable part of professional construction management.
+It can make the difference between project success and failure.